quoctuyenit/loyalty-sys/README.md

    - `DATABASE_URL`: The connection string for your PostgreSQL database.
      - Example: `postgres://user:password@localhost:5432/dbname`
    - `ADMIN_SECRET_KEY`: A secret string used for administrative operations or signing tokens.
 Choose a secure, random string.
+   - `REDEEM_COST`: The cost of redeeming points.
+Default is 100.

 ## Installation